maxym-dzyba/Football_Analytic_Project/README.md

 GROUP BY quartile
 ),
 ```
-The following screenshot shows average market price of each group (grouped by perfomance ratio) on the moment of transfer date
+The following screenshot shows average market price of each group (grouped by perfomence ratio) on the moment of transfer date

 <img width="375" height="176" alt="image" src="https://github.com/user-attachments/assets/cc264bd0-3b97-469d-9305-348772e04267" />